CiscoDevNet/intersight-tfb-iks/README.md

     vSphere
     UCS Emulator
     TFC Cloud
-    TFC Cloud Agent - When you claim the TF Cloud Agent, please make sure you have the following NO_PROXY URL's listed:
+    TFC Cloud Agent - When you claim the TF Cloud Agent, please make sure you have the following added to your Managed Hosts.
+This is in addition to other local subnets you may have that hosts your kubernetes cluster like the IPPool that you may configure for your k8s addressing:
+    NO_PROXY URL's listed:

             github-releases.githubusercontent.com